tgbrooks/dependentsimr/README.md

 Omics data is rarely normally distributed.
 The NORTA approach to generating data from other distributions with dependence is to first generate data with a multivariate normal distribution with a specified covariance matrix.
 Then each variable is transformed to its desired marginal distribution via first the CDF of the normal distribution and then the inverse CDF of its marginal distribution.
-This easily allows data to be simulated with arbitrary distributions, including discrete distributions such as Poisson or negative binomial.
+This easily allows data to be simulated with arbitrary distributions, including discrete distributions such as Poisson or negative binomial and arbitrary empirical distributions.
 However, the step of generating multivariate normal data from a covariance matrix is generally slow in existing packages as it requires a Cholesky decomposition of the covariance matrix, an operation that takes $O(p^3)$ time and is computationally expensive for omics-scale problems.

 Since we already want to use a low-rank covariance matrix, we adapt the NORTA approach to directly generate low-rank multivariate normal data, thereby avoiding the expensive and redundant decomposition.